 the potential for, and implications of, developing a new category of enrollment for land in UVA which allows for passive management modeled on the ‘open-space’ designation included in similar programs elsewhere in New England.

-Identify conservation in or adjacent to the built environment that have large impact to human health, wellbeing, and equity.
+Identify lands needing conservation because they are in or adjacent to the built environment that have large impact to human health, wellbeing, and equity.

 Revise the Flood Hazard Area & River Corridor (FHARC) rule to incorporate statewide jurisdiction and permitting authority for river corridors for all kinds of development.